Work4Labs/selenium-simple-test/README.txt

 - [optional] Running the self-tests requires django 1.1.2:
     * $ sudo pip install django==1.1.2

-- [optional] Running headless xserver requires pyvirtualdisplay*:
+- [optional] Running headless X-server requires pyvirtualdisplay:
+    * $ sudo apt-get install xvfb xserver-xephyr
     * $ sudo pip install pyvirtualdisplay

 - You can intall all of these automatically from the requirements.txt file with:
     * $ sudo pip install -r requirements.txt

-- Other requirements for running with headless xserver:
-    * $ sudo apt-get install xvfb xserver-xephyr